 Not to mention, you’ll also be able to reconcile an unlimited amount of transactions through your Xero accounting software if you go with the Growing plan.

-For the Growing plan, the Xero accounting pricing will be $30 per month.
-Although this is more than three times the price of the Early plan, the lack of limitations in terms of invoices, quotes, bills, and reconciliation may justify the cost.
+For the Growing plan, the Xero accounting pricing will be $32 per month.
+Although this is significantly more than the price of the Early plan, the lack of limitations in terms of invoices, quotes, bills, and reconciliation may justify the cost.

 In addition, if you want to connect Gusto to your Xero account, you’ll need to pay for this integration.
 As we mentioned earlier, the Gusto regular payroll pricing starts at $39 per month, plus $6 per month per employee.